mac999/LiDAR_pcd_label_viewer/README.md

 # Description
-pcd_label_viewer.
+LiDAR PCD label viewer.
 3D point cloud label dataset viewer
 <br/>
 p.s. there is good tool such as cloudcompare but it's difficult to load and visualize labeling dataset, so I added some functions by using Open3D library.
 <br/>